AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-delete.md

 # Bulk Delete{#bulk-delete}

-Bulk delete lets you remove multiple segments, traits, folders, derived signals, and destinations with a single operation.
+Bulk delete lets you remove multiple segments, traits, folders, derived signals, data sources, models, and destinations with a single operation.
 Follow these instructions to make a bulk delete request.

 <!--